odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-hotel-to-international-airport/
-        title: Transfer from hotel to International airport
+        title: Transfer from your hotel to the international airport
         content: >-
           Today, you have a departure transfer to the airport to connect with your onward flight.